 There are two main parameters characterizing a failure: a probability of failure and severity of the failure.
 The chart that is shown in Fig. 2 is a very suitable risk analysis.
 The probability of failure (POF) is plotted on the Y-axis, while the severity of failure (SOF) is on the X-axis.
 The left bottom corner corresponds to Ideal Final Result (IFR) – “0” POF and “0” SOF.

-Red line represents a risk-tolerant line that could separate low (acceptable) risk area from high (unacceptable) risk level.
+Redline represents a risk-tolerant line that could separate the low (acceptable) risk areas from high (unacceptable) risk levels.

 Nevertheless each time we decide that risk is low or medium we are actually at high risk.
 This is what had happened with the young couple when they decided that the risk is low and no additional actions required.